Power Brokers and Illicit Markets in the Frontiers: Balochistan, Borderlands and the Taliban

 Global Initiative Against Transnational Organized Crime

 Prem Mahadevan has specialised in research on organised crime, intelligence and irregular warfare.
 At the GI-TOC, he has researched on cybersecurity threats, environmental crime, as well as linkages between political militancy and violent criminality.
-He has conducted fieldwork on terrorism in South Asia and been responsible for analyzing crime trends in South East Asia, particularly as regards emerging threats following the Covid-19 pandemic.
+He has conducted fieldwork on terrorism in South Asia and been responsible for analysing crime trends in Southeast Asia, particularly as regards emerging threats following the COVID-19 pandemic.
 Prem has lectured on international relations at European universities and briefed parliamentarians and security officials from across Europe (including NATO) and Asia.
 He has co-authored policy studies for the Swiss foreign ministry and published in numerous academic journals and edited volumes.

 PROJECT SUMMARY